-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple.
-I will show you through the step by step installation OwnCloud 8 on Ubuntu 14.04.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install OwnCloud 8 on Ubuntu 14.04

 Step 1.
-First of all log in to your server as root and make sure that all packages are up to date.
+First of all, log in to your server as root and make sure that all packages are up to date.

 Once the installation is done add the following PHP modules required by OwnCloud: